 An encounter with a yellow Indian wasp inside my helmet while on a drive brought a rare fear of God in my views…

 I had just passed busy suburbs of Meerut and was heading a snarled traffic thankfulness only to a motorbike ride in India at the moment the sun was setting on a cold Feb day and people in four-wheeler were eager to head back home.

 I had just joined the a four-lane highway when I became conscious of a moving object inside my helmet visor near my left eye.
 At first, I assumed it must be some dust speck since I could not position my eyes to focus so near.
 But it moved again and by this, I came to understand it is an insect for sure.
 I kept moving looking for a way to get out of traffic and a moment later it moved again and positioned itself on the transparent visor as if enjoying the scenery passing by.

 As I had just entered the main highway my first reaction was not to slow down considering the traffic I was in and wait it out till I can do so.
 Within a few moments, I could manage to figure it out that that it was none other than a yellow Indian wasp or yellowjacket.

-It didn’t take me too long to realize the situation, I was nearing triple digits on the speedometer so jamming brakes in panic on a busy highway was out of the question.
-Next I thought to flip up the visor, but soon decided against it as opening the visor would let in a windblast and along with it the wasp will be pushed directly over my eye, an angry wasp near my eye a situation I wanted to avoid at all costs.
+At this point It did not take me too long to apprehend the situation; I was nearing triple digits as seen on the speedometer so jamming brakes in a panic on a busy highway was out of the question.
+Next, I thought to flip up the visor, but quickly decided against it as opening the visor would let in a wind blast and along with it the wasp will be pushed over my left eye or very near to it.